xiaoxiae/slama.dev/_posts/2022-11-27-custom-objects-and-animations.md

 - .
 {:toc}

-This part of the series covers creating custom objects and animations, and also showcases some interesting community-made plugins.
+This part of the series covers creating custom objects and animations.

 ### Custom objects
 For more complex scenes, it might be a good idea to create custom Manim objects.